Giftedsayrah/aws-keypair-guide/README.md

 *Step 1: Log in to AWS Console*
 1. Open your browser and go to the AWS Console URL: https://625000249352.signin.aws.amazon.com/console?region=us-east-1
-2. Enter your credentials:
+2. Enter your credentials: for example

-o	Username: kk_labs_user_575004
+o	Username: labs_user_575004
-o	Password: OBatfQbRHO8%
+o	Password: BatfQbRHO8
-3. Ensure the region in the top-right corner is set to US East (N. Virginia) – us-east-1.
+4. Ensure the region in the top-right corner is set to US East (N. Virginia) – us-east-1.

 *Step 2: Navigate to EC2 Dashboard*